-Upon careful examination of the scientific literature, some pretty compelling trends for sourcing your protein should be considered the next time you go to the grocery store.
+Upon careful examination of the scientific literature, some pretty interesting trends for sourcing your protein should be considered the next time you go to the grocery store.

-So, we’re beginning to see that plant proteins are beneficial for reproductive health, but what about fish… does fish really not have that big of an impact?
+So, we’re beginning to see that plant-based proteins are beneficial for reproductive health, but what about fish… does FISH really not have that big of an impact?

 Remember ovulation is only one aspect of reproductive health.
 In the LIFE study, couples who consumed an average of 2 servings of seafood per week in a given menstrual cycle had a 60% shorter time to pregnancy as well as a 13% lower incidence of infertility compared to couples who consumed one or fewer seafood servings during the same period.
 Yes, these findings remained significant even after controlling for intercourse frequency.

-Similarly in women undergoing IVF, another study showed fish consumption had a positive impact on embryo formation at day 5, whereas red meat was associated with a reduced day 5 embryo formation.
+Similarly, another study among women undergoing IVF demonstrated that fish consumption had a positive impact on embryo formation at day 5, whereas red meat was associated with a reduced day 5 embryo formation.

 Clearly, there’s something to be said about swapping out some of your conventional animal proteins like chicken, turkey, and red meat for other healthy sources of protein including fish and plants!

-If you’re ready to increase your fish intake, start with those rich in omega-3 fatty acids (remember the importance of good fats!) and minimize larger fish (tuna, swordfish, shark and tilefish) that accumulate toxins like methylmercury that can harm reproductive health.
+If you are ready to increase your fish intake, start with those rich in omega-3 fatty acids (remember the importance of those good fats).
+Just be sure to minimize larger fish (e.g., tuna, swordfish, shark, and tilefish) that accumulate toxins like methylmercury that can harm reproductive health.

-Although soy is a great plant-based protein source, we know there’s a lot of debate surrounding the safety of soy and hormonal balance and fertility.
-So, we thought it deserved a little section of its own.
-Don’t worry, we’ll cover the topic in greater detail in another post as well as in the Fertility Foods Formula.
+Although soy is a great plant-based protein, we know there’s a lot of debate about its consumption given the potential impact it may have on your hormones, estrogen in particular.
+Therefore, we thought it deserved a little section of its own.
+Don’t worry, we’ll cover the topic in greater detail in another post.

-Suffice it to say, the evidence on soy is limited and conflicting.
+To summarize things, the evidence involving soy and fertility is limited and conflicting.

 Overall, prospective studies have found either a positive or a neutral correlation among reproductive outcomes when supplementing soy and phytoestrogens.

-To be clear, we’re not suggesting you should supplement with soy, but consuming real soy containing foods such as tempeh, tofu or edamame in moderation won’t have a negative impact on your fertility, and may actually help… especially if it’s taking the place of processed meat on your plate!
+To be clear, we’re not suggesting you should supplement with soy, but consuming real soy containing foods such as tempeh, tofu, or edamame in moderation won’t have a negative impact on your fertility, and may actually help… particularly if it’s taking place of processed meat on your plate!

-Still think protein isn’t that exciting when learning how to nourish your body for optimal reproductive health?
-We didn’t think so…
+Okay, still think protein isn’t that interesting when learning how to nourish your body for optimal reproductive health?

 Get more protein from plants (25 – 50% of daily intake if possible).